COMMERCIAL INSURANCE GUIDE

 Key person policies, surety bonds, and your overall risk profile directly impact your borrowing capacity and cost of capital.
 Lenders evaluate your insurance program — does your program reflect what they need to see?

 Reps & warranties coverage, tail policies, change-of-control provisions, and target risk assessment are mission-critical in every transaction.
-The best deals integrate insurance diligence from day one.
+The best deals integrate insurance diligence from day one — not as an afterthought before closing.

 Captive insurance structures, premium deductibility optimization, and loss reserve strategies can create meaningful tax advantages — but only when insurance and tax advisors are collaborating on a shared strategy.